weanti/prw/README.md

 XCB_LIBRARY_DIR is likely /usr/lib on Linux and /usr/X11R6/lib on OpenBSD

+...

+Optional includes may be glib and harfbuzz.
+A semicolon separated list of paths can be used in EXTRA_INCLUDE_DIR.

-Automatic xcb search may be implemented in the future.
+Automatic library dependency search may be implemented in the future.